czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 <div class="center">* * *</div>

 In front of James stood the love of his life.
-She was a woman in her mid-twenties, very attractive, and clad in very strange attire for an arboreal traveler---it was something resembling a Victorian dress.
-He was not at all sure who she was, nor was he sure whether or not he had seen her before---he had the distinct impression that they had met in a dream, but he couldn't be certain.
+She was a woman in her mid-twenties, very attractive, and clad in very strange attire for an arboreal traveler—it was something resembling a Victorian dress.
+He was not at all sure who she was, nor was he sure whether or not he had seen her before—he had the distinct impression that they had met in a dream, but he couldn't be certain.

 Nonetheless he was in love.
 It was clear to him now what those prior visions of light amidst darkness had represented.
 He had been in love with her ever since being released from prison, yet it was only now that he had met her.
 A lesser man may have found it unbelievably strange, but James, recently empowered by his career change, took it in stride, and decided to introduce himself.